ilicdragana/ADA.BigDataAstro/README.md

 - Whitin Tutorial 1, please find description of Homework2.

-- Within the third lecture, find instructions for Homework3.
+- For Homework3 run the PhotoRM notebook (see the third lecture for details).

 - Final project description is in folder Project.